-Why do we have water towers in New York City?
-They look out of place, a throwback, even after you’ve grown used to them.
+Why so many water towers in New York City?
+They look out of place, throwbacks on a modern skyline, even after you’ve grown used to them.
 Scattered throughout the streets and avenues, especially in Manhattan, they’re critical the city’s existence.

-It’s ironic that a city made by water can’t live without towers storing fresh water piped in from 19 upstate lakes.
+It’s ironic that a city made by water can’t survive without towers storing fresh water piped in from 19 upstate lakes.
 Blame it on the subways.

-Real estate values increased, and apartment buildings shot up.
+Real estate values increased, and apartment buildings shot up higher.
 Architects designed passenger elevators to go higher and faster, but you can forget about the whole thing without water towers.

-Why do we have water towers in in New York City?
+Why do we have water towers in New York City?

 Our rivers aren’t really rivers.
 They’re tidal straits, ice age carved basins flooded with salt water from the Atlantic.
-Fresh water streams in all five boroughs were hopelessly polluted or covered over long ago.
+Fresh water streams in all five boroughs were hopelessly polluted or paved over, long ago.

 To make New York City’s density possible, Albany lawmakers passed legislation allowing the metropolis to siphon off huge volumes of water from 19 protected upstate lakes, mostly in the Catskills.

 Why Water Towers in New York City?

 The reason is simple.
 Water taken away from clean upstate lakes flows by gravity into a network of tunnels and pipes that distribute it citywide.